Note: non-Video Game examples are at the bottom.

 - The first two Brothers in Arms games, also set during the Normandy campaign, feature campaign play solely from the perspective of U.S. paratroopers, while including single scenarios that can be played as the Germans.

 - The Call of Duty games set in WWII allow you to play as a soldier on the U.S., British and Soviet sides - playing on the German or (in World at War) Japanese sides is only allowed in multiplayer.
-Probably because of the controversy that would ensue if players were able to play as a German
+The series strives for historical accuracy; it's essentially a Foregone Conclusion that the Allies win, and your chief aim is living long enough to see it happen.

 - Halo 2 has you playing as a Covenant Elite for 1/2 the levels, but you notably never fight against the humans at all.
 Every Covenant level involves combat against Covenant rebels, the Flood, and ultimately the Covenant itself after your character undergoes a Heel–Face Turn.

 - The Covenant is playable in Halo Wars but, sure enough, only in multiplayer.
 Deleted concept art suggests rebel Covenant could have been recruited by the UNSC.